Updated on: 11/25/2019

 Regardless of whether the driver is charged criminally, a child’s family retains the right to file a claim for wrongful death.
 State laws vary on who may bring wrongful death lawsuits, but one thing is clear: in all states, close family members like spouses, children and parents can bring wrongful death actions.

-Nearly all wrongful death claims involved some type of negligence, like that in a personal injury claim where there are non-fatal injuries.
+Nearly all wrongful death claims involved some type of negligence, as is the case in personal injury claims where there are non-fatal injuries.
 The damages, however, are different.
 Here are some of the available damages in a wrongful death claim:

 - Medical and funeral expenses